 SAS4020 – South Asian Fieldwork

-The duration of the course is one full semester, from January till end of June (approximately five months).
+The duration of the course is one full semester.
 The aim in this course is for you to identify and collection the material that will form the basis for your master’s thesis.

 Your material can be of various kinds, depending on the topic you are researching for your thesis.